azmigueldario/SFU_notebook/2023_nextflow_training.md

 - Understood how to pipe and manage outputs from processes into others inside a workflow
 - Read about defining workflow scope, workflow input/output, and calling out named workflows.
 - Reviewed how to set up and call a configuration file

+## 20230605 - Finished hands-on training for variant calling pipeline

+- Read and understood lines explaining how to call singularity containers with and without pulling from docker containers repository
+- Viewed the playlist of nextflow training from nf-core in March 2023 -
+-